 A Conversation With Dr. Kinchington

-My passion with VZV is to understand how it grows to cause eye diseases and the problems associated with Shingles.
-I have three different projects.
-The first is address why VZV causes the pain and post herpetic neuralgia that often follows a bout of Shingles.
-We developed an exciting new facial model that mimics the pain seen in facial shingles that involves the eye, causing ocular pain.
-We are using it to test new pain relieving treatments.
-The second is to understand how the virus infects and co-operates with neurons and nerve cells to stay quiet, and then awaken to cause Shingles.
-The virus hides in neurons for decades, and then awakens to cause shingles (and eye disease if it’s on the head).
-We developed a new cultured human neuron platform to examine how virus spreads and moves up and down neurons to get from the eye to the nerve cell bodies in the ganglia.
-We are even testing ways to remove the latent virus from neurons using CRSPR-cas9.
-Finally we have projects to investigate why the live virus used in the vaccines are attenuated.
-If we know the cause of attenuation, we could improve the vaccines so it does not have the occasional problems associated with current vaccination.
+My current research focuses on VZV, which is not easy to work with: I am one of a few with the expertise to grow and manipulate it.
+I seek to understand how it causes pain, eye diseases and the problems associated with Shingles.
+There are three VZV projects.
+The first seeks to understand why Shingles is so painful.
+For many Shingles acute pain can turn into severe debilitating long term pain called post herpetic neuralgia, or PHN.
+We have developed an exciting new facial model that mimics the pain seen in facial shingles and are using it and a footpad model to evaluate new pain-relieving treatments.
+The second project is to understand how the virus infects neurons and nerve cells to stay quiet, and then what the triggers are to cause it to re-awaken to cause Shingles.
+We developed a new cultured human neuron platform to examine how virus spreads between neurons (which it does in shingles) and moves up and down neurons to get from the eye to the nerve cell bodies in the ganglia.
+We are testing ways to remove the latent virus from neurons using CRSPR-cas9 systems.
+The final VZV project is seeking to understand why the live virus used in the VZV vaccines are attenuated for growth in human skin.
+We have several models of human skin and are probing the specific vaccine mutations that reduce skin growth.
+If we know the cause of attenuation, we could improve the vaccines so they do not have the occasional problems associated with current vaccination.

 1986-1990 Research Instructor, Dept. of Biochemistry, Uniformed Services University of the Health Sciences, Bethesda, MD